openxla/stablehlo/docs/generated/stablehlo_passes.md

 _Convert from StableHLO quantized ops to StableHLO primitive ops._

-Convert from StableHLO quantized ops with StableHLO quant types to StableHLO primitive ops like int ops.
+Convert StableHLO programs using UniformQuantized types to semantically equivalent integer math.
 ### `-stablehlo-legalize-to-vhlo`

 _Legalize StableHLO to VHLO._